7 free Root Cause Analysis templates (and how to use them)

 You know those problems that just keep cropping up every other week, the ones that leave you puzzled and perplexed with an annoying sense of déjà vu?
 The ones you’re sure you showed to the back door last Friday, but no, they’ve made an unwelcome appearance again early Monday morning?

-Sometimes the reason we keep finding ourselves back at square one is because we’re not asking the right question.
+Sometimes the reason we keep finding ourselves back at square one is because we’re not asking the right questions to solve a communication breakdown.
 Sometimes the question shouldn’t immediately be: what is the solution?
 It should be: why does this keep happening?

 You need to find the germ before you can create the cure; you need to dig up the roots before you can stop the weeds from spreading.